msgpack/msgpack-d/README.markdown

 # MessagePack for D

-MessagePack is a binary-based JSON-like object serialization library.
+MessagePack is a binary-based JSON-like serialization library.

-This library is pure D implementaion of MessagePack.
+MessagePack for D is a pure D implementation of MessagePack.

 # Link